CATEGORY:

 01 | Research approach

-5 In-depth interviews with sustainability / circularity professionals (including architects) to understand goals, terminology, and decision logic when assessing circularity
+conducted five in-depth interviews with sustainability professionals and architects to understand goals, terminology, and decision logic when assessing circularity

-Continuous SME feedback: regular check-ins with an architect in the project team, who reviewed iterations, validated assumptions, and provided domain-specific critique throughout the design process.
+held continuous feedback sessions with an architect in our team, who reviewed iterations, validated assumptions, and provided domain-specific critique throughout the design process

 Research constraints